hidehirominagawa/hidehirominagawa/README.md

 - 👋 Hi, I’m @hidehirominagawa
-- 👀 I’m interested in ...小林旭、クレイジーキャッツ、Getting Any(movie)
+- 👀 I’m interested in ...
+AI/IoT
-- 🌱 I’m currently learning ...AWS IoT（ML, Greengrass, ESP32, FreeRTOS etc.）
+- 🌱 I’m currently learning ...
+AI/IoT
-- 💞️ I’m looking to collaborate on ...AWS IoT
+- 💞️ I’m looking to collaborate on ...
+AI/IoT
-- 📫 How to reach me ...

 <!---
 hidehirominagawa/hidehirominagawa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.